dhanushkasampath/advanced-redux/README.md

 after making the cart button work(toggle the cart), next we have to manage the items in the cart. for that we can add codes to cart-slice.js file

+There is "Add to Cart" button.
+Now we have to wire that button to addItemToCart function in cart-slice.js file